19th Century Engraved Zulu Cow Horn

 Materials: Nguni Cattle Horn

-Provenance: Germany, Hermann Historica (a highly reputable auction house) – Sold and NOT subject to the Act on the Protection of Cultural Property Act – KGSG.
+Provenance: Germany, (private collector, Auction House) – NOT subject to the Act on the Protection of Cultural Property Act – KGSG.
 In addition, NOT subject to CITES regulation (cattle horn), therefore can be legally traded or exported.

 Certificates / Declarations: Original Hermann Historica Certificate of Authenticity – 19th Century and Customs Declarations according to the Cultural Property Protection Act.
 In addition, original Canadian import clearance documents and receipts.